kctrey/wxcadm/docs/source/index.rst

 Status
 ======
-The `main branch <https://github.com/kctrey/wxcadm>`_ version is stable and available for use.
+The `main branch <https://github.com/kctrey/wxcadm>`_ version is stable and available for use and the current `PyPI PIP Package <https://pypi.org/project/wxcadm/>`_ is built from that branch.

 There are still enhancements being made and I am addressing any `issues <https://github.com/kctrey/wxcadm/issues>`_ as they are reported.
 New features can also be discussed in the `discussions <https://github.com/kctrey/wxcadm/discussions>`_